openownership/bods-dev-handbook/style_guide.md

 - “Whether”, for a boolean field.
 - “The” with a plural noun phrase, for the description of an array of strings.

-###

 ## Documentation style guide

 ### Bulleted lists
 When using bulleted lists you should:
 - start with a lead in line, followed by a colon
 - use lower case at the start of each bullet
-- do not put semicolons or full stops at the end of bullets
+- not put semicolons or full stops at the end of bullets
-- do not put or/and at the end of bullets
+- not put or/and at the end of bullets
 - try to have one sentence per bullet

 ### Restructured text files